vivekpatidar549/vivekpatidar549/README.md

 <br>

 Hey, I'm Vivek, a Python Programmer 👨🏻‍💻 from India.
-I'm a creative problem solving and AI ML enthusiast and a product guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.** Beside's Hacking stuff, I play chess ♘ and Fifa ⚽.
+I'm a creative problem solving and AI ML enthusiast and a product guy, with a constantly growing his skills.I'm proud to say that **In Future I will succesfully center an element in ML.** Beside's Hacking stuff, I love to play volleyball🏐.
-I support Manchester United 👿 and Barcelona 😎.

 <br>